robotix/2020.robotix.in/FAQ/polesapart.md

 For the first round the time limit is 5 minutes, and for the second round it will be declared before the commencement of the run.

-**Q: 2 members to control the robot or one for each round?**
+**Q: How many members can per team can control the robot?**

-Two members per team can control the robot simultaneously.
+Two members per team can control the robot simultaneously, who will remain same throughout the run  of the robot.
 That stands for both the rounds.

 **Q: Can members swap during ongoing round itself?**